albertllousas/coffee-machine-kata-ddd/README.md

 - [Fourth iteration](https://simcap.github.io/coffeemachine/cm-fourth-iteration.html)
 - [Fifth iteration](https://simcap.github.io/coffeemachine/cm-fifth-iteration.html)

-## Important design note
+## Important design note!!!

-For the sake of simplicity, we have code this kata with the assumption that is not necessary to be reliable in terms of side effects, it means that this **code can not guarantee a safe message display, reporting updates or system recovery** if the system goes down or we have a crash in the middle of the flow.
+For the sake of simplicity, we have code this kata with the assumption that is not necessary to be reliable in terms of side effects, it means that this **code can not guarantee a safe message display, report updates or a consistent system recovery** if the system goes down or we have a crash in the middle of the flow.

 These kinds of problems are typical in distributed systems and are known as [**dual writes**](https://thorben-janssen.com/dual-writes/).